 Parsons, Thomas S. Ramsay Wright Zoological Laboratories, University of Toronto, Ontario, Canada.

-Paired, air-filled respiratory sacs, usually in the anterior or anteroventral part of the trunk of most tetrapods.
-Many elongated tetrapods, such as snakes, possess a simple lung, and one group of salamanders have lost their lungs completely with gas exchange occurring through the skin of the back.
-Lungs originated, however, early in fish evolution, presumably in the placoderms, as an adaptation to obtain atmospheric oxygen required for life in stagnant, oxygen-depleted waters.
-Lungs are still found in a few living species of freshwater fishes (such as lungfish) in which they may fuse to form a single organ and may come to lie well dorsally in the body; in many fishes the lungs have evolved into the swim bladder, a dorsal hydrostatic organ.
-See also: Dipnoi; Swim bladder
+Either of the paired, air-filled respiratory sacs, usually located in the anterior or anteroventral part of the trunk of most tetrapods.
+Lungs function as specialized organs of respiration.
+In general, there are two paired lungs, and they are particularly adapted to the respiratory exchange of gases between air and the blood of most tetrapods, including humans (see illustration).
+However, many elongated tetrapods, such as snakes, possess a simple lung, and one group of salamanders have lost their lungs completely with gas exchange occurring through the skin of the back.
+The shape and volume of the lung, because of its pliability, conform almost completely to that of its cavity.
+Lungs originated early in fish evolution, presumably in the placoderms, as an adaptation to obtain atmospheric oxygen required for life in stagnant, oxygen-depleted waters.
+Lungs are still found in a few living species of freshwater fishes [such as lungfish (subclass Dipnoi)] in which they may fuse to form a single organ and may come to lie well dorsally in the body.
+In many fishes, the lungs have evolved into the swim bladder, which is a dorsal hydrostatic organ.
+See also: Adaptation (biology); Animal evolution; Dipnoi; Oxygen; Placodermi; Respiration; Respiratory system; Swim bladder; Tetrapoda

 The content above is only an excerpt.